 Policy: Maintain a central location for the main court system that is convenient to all county residents.

 Objective a.
 Plan and locate new or expanded facilities at the Judicial Center/Courthouse Complex so that centrality of this service is preserved and that other related criminal justice agencies existing at the complex remain in close proximity.

-Policy: court cases in Fayett Maintain the efficient and expedient processing and adjudication of e County by providing the necessary facilities to accomplish such actions.
+Policy: Maintain the efficient and expedient processing and adjudication of court cases in Fayette County by providing the necessary facilities to accomplish such actions.